 To fund the redemption of limited partnership interests and to repay the prior mortgage, Justice obtained a \$97,000,000 mortgage loan and a \$20,000,000 mezzanine loan in December of 2013.
 The mortgage loan is secured by the Partnership's principal asset, the Hotel.
 The mortgage loan bears an interest rate of 5.275% per annum and matures in January 2024.
+Outstanding principal balance on the loan was \$94,090,000 and \$95,018,000 as of March 31, 2019 and June 30, 2018, respectively.
 As additional security for the mortgage loan, there is a limited guaranty executed by Portsmouth in favor of the mortgage lender.
 The mezzanine loan is a secured by the Operating membership interest held by Mezzanine and is subordinated to the Mortgage Loan.
 The mezzanine loan bears interest at 9.75% per annum and matures in January 2024.
 As additional security for the mezzanine loan, there is a limited guaranty executed by Portsmouth in favor of the mezzanine lender.
 Effective as of May 12, 2017, InterGroup agreed to become an additional guarantor under the limited guaranty and an additional indemnitor under the environmental indemnity for Justice Investors limited partnership's \$97,000,000 mortgage loan and the \$20,000,000 mezzanine loan.

 On July 2, 2014, the Partnership obtained from InterGroup an unsecured loan in the principal amount of \$4,250,000 at 12% per year fixed interest, with a term of 2 years, payable interest only each month.
 InterGroup received a 3% loan fee.
 The loan may be prepaid at any time without penalty.
-The loan was extended to December 31, 2018.
-The balance of this loan was \$3,000,000 as of September 30, 2018 and June 30, 2018, and are included in the related party and other note payable in the consolidated balance sheets.
+The loan was extended to June 30, 2019.
+The balance of this loan was \$3,000,000 as of March 31, 2019 and June 30, 2018, and are included in the related party and other note payable in the consolidated balance sheets.

 In April 2017, Portsmouth obtained from InterGroup an unsecured short-term loan in the amount of \$1,000,000 at 5% per year fixed interest, with a term of five months and maturing September 6, 2017.
-The short-term loan was extended to September 15, 2017 and paid off on September 13, 2017.
+On September 1st 2017, the short-term loan was extended to September 15, 2017 and paid off on September 13, 2017.

 In July 2018, InterGroup obtained a revolving \$5,000,000 line of credit ("RLOC").
 On July 31, 2018, \$2,969,000 was drawn from the RLOC to pay off the mortgage note payable at Woodland Village and a new mortgage note payable was established at Woodland Village due to InterGroup for the amount drawn.
 The RLOC carries a variable interest rate of 30-day LIBOR plus 3%.
 Interest is paid on a monthly basis.
-The RLOC and all accrued and unpaid interest are due in June 2019.
-The \$2,969,000 mortgage due to InterGroup carries same terms as InterGroup's RLOC and is included in the mortgage notes payable - real estate in the condensed consolidated balance sheets as of September 30, 2018.
+The RLOC and all accrued and unpaid interest are due in July 2019.
+The \$2,969,000 mortgage due to InterGroup carries same terms as InterGroup's RLOC and is included in the mortgage notes payable - real estate in the condensed consolidated balance sheets as of March 31, 2019.

-Despite an uncertain economy, the Hotel has continued to generate strong revenue growth.
-While the debt service requirements related the loans may create some additional risks for the Company and its ability to generate cash flows in the future, management believes that cash flows from the operations of the Hotel and the garage will continue to be sufficient to meet all of the Partnership's current and future obligations and financial requirements.
+The Hotel has continued to generate strong revenue growth.
+While the debt service requirements related to the loans may create some additional risks for the Company and its ability to generate cash flows in the future, management believes that cash flows from the operations of the Hotel and the garage will continue to be sufficient to meet all of the Partnership's current and future obligations and financial requirements.